-a) Hedge is allowed to the extent of 50 per cent of their inventory based on the volumes in the quarter proceeding the previous quarter.
+Products: Over-the-counter (OTC) / exchange traded derivatives overseas with a) Hedge is allowed to the extent of 50 per cent of their inventory based on the volumes in the quarter proceeding the previous quarter.

-b) All other conditions and guidelines as per Annex XI (A & B) should be complied with.
+b) All other conditions and guidelines as per Annex XI (A & B) should be complied commodities.